IANNASSER/IANNASSER.github.io/_posts/2010-02-05-post-notice.md

 categories:
   - Blog
 tags:
+  - Cybersecurity
   - Post Formats
-  - notice
+  - Notice
 ---

 A notice displays information that explains nearby content.
-Often used to call attention to a particular detail.
+Often used to call attention to a particular detail—especially important in cybersecurity and digital communications.

 When using Kramdown `{: .notice}` can be added after a sentence to assign the `.notice` to the `<p></p>` element.

-**Changes in Service:** We just updated our [privacy policy](#) here to better service our customers.
-We recommend reviewing the changes.
+**Changes in Service:** We have recently updated our [privacy policy](#) to further protect our users' data and privacy.
+Please review the changes for your awareness.
 {: .notice}

-**Primary Notice:** Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Integer nec odio.
-[Praesent libero](#).
-Sed cursus ante dapibus diam.
-Sed nisi.
-Nulla quis sem at nibh elementum imperdiet.
+**Cybersecurity Tip:** Always use strong, unique passwords and enable multi-factor authentication for your accounts.
 {: .notice--primary}

-**Info Notice:** Lorem ipsum dolor sit amet, [consectetur adipiscing elit](#).
-Integer nec odio.
-Praesent libero.
-Sed cursus ante dapibus diam.
-Sed nisi.
-Nulla quis sem at nibh elementum imperdiet.
+**Info Notice:** New blog posts on AI in cybersecurity and digital forensics are now available.
+[Check them out here](#).
 {: .notice--info}

-**Warning Notice:** Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-[Integer nec odio](#).
-Praesent libero.
-Sed cursus ante dapibus diam.
-Sed nisi.
-Nulla quis sem at nibh elementum imperdiet.
+**Warning Notice:** Suspicious activity detected—please ensure your systems are patched and up-to-date to avoid vulnerabilities.
 {: .notice--warning}

-**Danger Notice:** Lorem ipsum dolor sit amet, [consectetur adipiscing](#) elit.
-Integer nec odio.
-Praesent libero.
-Sed cursus ante dapibus diam.
-Sed nisi.
-Nulla quis sem at nibh elementum imperdiet.
+**Danger Notice:** Recent reports of phishing and ransomware attacks targeting Nairobi organizations.
+Stay vigilant and verify any unexpected messages.
 {: .notice--danger}

-**Success Notice:** Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Integer nec odio.
-Praesent libero.
-Sed cursus ante dapibus diam.
-Sed nisi.
-Nulla quis sem at [nibh elementum](#) imperdiet.
+**Success Notice:** Congratulations to our cybersecurity students for completing the latest round of hands-on AI training!
 {: .notice--success}

 Want to wrap several paragraphs or other elements in a notice?
 Using Liquid to capture the content and then filter it with `markdownify` is a good way to go.